What is the farm like?

 How do I register and hold a spot for my child?

-A $100 registration deposit is due at time of registration to hold your child’s spot in the Seedlings program.
-Complete payment is due by June 15th.
+A $150 registration deposit is due at time of registration to hold your child’s spot at camp.
+Complete payment is due by June 1st.
+Our cancellation policy is here.